 - consume fermented foods and drink daily

-- drinking bone broth or taking gelatin daily
+- drink bone broth or take gelatin or collagen daily

-- consuming very little sugar in any form
+- consume very little sugar in any form

 - eat healthy organic, pasture-raised meats

-- getting plenty of Vitamin K2, essential for putting calcium in just the right places
+- get plenty of Vitamin K2, essential for putting calcium in just the right places

 I believe that following this diet, over a couple of years, has healed my leaky gut and reduced inflammation in my body, as well as strengthened my tooth enamel.

-I make sure I get Vitamin K2 in the form of natto (a Japanese dish of fermented soybeans), gouda cheese, brie, paté I make from organic chicken livers, egg yolks, and ghee, and that I balance K2 with enough calcium, phosphorus, magnesium, and Vitamin D3 to optimize nutrition.
-The information is evolving.
-Read more here.
+I make sure I get Vitamin K2 in the form of gouda cheese, brie, egg yolks, ghee (and natto when I’m in a Japanese restaurant that serves it), and the paté I make from organic chicken livers.
+The information is evolving — read more here and here (the latter for sure if you take a statin).

-Taking digestive enzymes before meals helps your body assimilate the nutrients in your food.
-This formula from the NOW brand contains a small dose of Betaine Hcl as well as digestive enzymes, which aid in digesting proteins, fats, oils, carbohydrates, starches, and fiber, so you might want to try it by itself to see if it’s enough to help with stomach acid.
+Taking digestive enzymes before meals also helps your body assimilate the nutrients in your food.
+This formula from the NOW brand contains a small dose of Betaine Hcl as well as digestive enzymes, which aid in digesting proteins, fats, oils, carbohydrates, starches, and fiber, so you might want to try it by itself to see if it’s enough to help increase stomach acid.

 Refining my dental hygiene practice

-After brushing, I floss or use a Waterpik along my gum lines.
-Seeing tiny food particles going down the drain even after a thorough brushing convinced me that the Waterpik was a worthwhile investment.
+After brushing, I floss and use a Waterpik along my gum lines.
+Seeing tiny food particles going down the drain even after a thorough brushing and flossing convinced me that the Waterpik was a worthwhile investment.
 There are places a toothbrush or floss can’t reach, but water can.

-Tip: If your teeth are sensitive to cold water in the Waterpik, use warm water until your enamel has remineralized enough to no longer be sensitive to cold.
+Tip: If your teeth are sensitive to cold water in the Waterpik, use warm water until your enamel has remineralized enough that your teeth are no longer sensitive to cold.
 Also, don’t add essential oils to the water reservoir as they can corrode the plastic.
-You can also add salt (I prefer fine Real Salt) to reduce inflamed gums.
+You can also add baking soda as long as you flush out the Waterpik with plain water afterward.